-KCHA's focus on resource conservation reduces operating costs and impacts to the environment and improves the quality of life for the residents.
+KCHA's focus on resource conservation reduces operating costs and impacts to the environment, and improves the quality of life for residents.
 We work with residents and staff to save water and energy, reduce solid and hazardous waste, and purchase products made with recycled materials and fewer hazardous chemicals.

-KCHA's 2011-2016 Resource Management Plan (PDF) and 2017-2021 Environmental Sustainability Plan (PDF) detail our resource conservation strategies, goals and accomplishments.
-You can also view annual reports that outline KCHA's success in meeting the goals of these plans:
+KCHA's 2011-2016 Resource Management Plan (PDF) and 2017-2021 Environmental Sustainability Plan (PDF) detail the strategies used to reach annual resource conservation goals.
+The following annual reports outline KCHA's success in meeting the goals of these plans:

 Saving Water & Energy

-KCHA installs WaterSense-rated faucets, toilets, and showerheads in all of its buildings.
+KCHA installs WaterSense-rated fixtures in all of its buildings.
 Residents enjoy lower energy bills as a result, while KCHA reduces overall property management costs.
-Our standards for plumbing fixtures exceed code requirements and have helped reduce water use by more than 40 percent over standard low-flow fixtures since 2004.
-This has led to nearly $1 million in savings.
+Our standards for plumbing fixtures exceed code requirements and have helped reduce water use by more than 40 percent over standard low-flow fixtures, leading to nearly $1 million in savings.
 Energy conservation projects save KCHA and residents more than $650,000 per year.

 We are working with the Washington State Department of Enterprise Services and Johnson Controls to implement this project.
 Other partners include the U.S. Department of Housing and Urban Development, the Washington State Housing Finance Commission, King County's Green Community Initiative, Puget Sound Energy, and Seattle City Light.